 Getting to Yerevan

 The Matenadaran is the world’s richest source of medieval manuscripts.
-The written history and development of humankind is detailed in these manuscripts as well as the very early printed books.
-The subjects are very varied with arts, literature, medicine, philosophy, history, religion and the very early mapping techniques.
-The building itself is very domineering with matte gray stone being used to create a very tall and wide stature.
+Here, you can find some very old artifacts and manuscripts, as well as the first printed books in the region.
+The subjects are very varied with arts, literature, medicine, philosophy, history, religion, and the very early mapping techniques.
+The building itself is a rather fascinating architectural piece.

 Many of the manuscripts date far back over 1,000 years which is incredible seeing as the pieces on show are in a very good condition.
 You can really get a sense of what were the key areas of concern for the people back in the medieval times when you read the detailed explanations of certain manuscripts.